front-end-foundations/session3/_contact-sheet/README.md

 * tn - thumbnail link
 * title / catno / price (list item classes)

+Images are 128px by 96px (landscape) or 96px by 128px (portrait)

+Slide background images are 160px by 160px and are located in the css folder.

+The black area in the center of each slide image is the same as the image sizes.

 ### Part One - Contact Sheet